Jagannath: Kanchi conquest

 One of the most popular legends associated with Jagannath is that of Kanchi Avijana (or "Conquest of Kanchi"), also termed as "Kanchi-Kaveri".
 According to the legends, the daughter of the King of Kanchi was betrothed to the Gajapati of Puri.
 When the Kanchi King witnessed the Gajapati King sweeping the area in front of where the chariots of Jagannath, Balabhadra and Subhadra were kept during Ratha yatra, he was aghast.
 Considering the act of sweeping unworthy of a King, the King of Kanchi declined the marriage proposal, refusing to marry his daughter to a 'Sweeper'.
 Gajapati Purushottam Deva, felt deeply insulted at this and attacked the Kingdom of Kanchin to avenge his honour.
 His attack was unsuccessful and his army defeated by the Kanchi Army.

 Upon defeat, the Gajapati King Purushottam Deva returned and prayed to Jagannath, the God of land of Kalinga before planning a second campaign to Kanchi.
 Moved by his prayers, Jagannath and Balabhadra, left their temple in Puri and started an expedition to Kanchi on horseback.
 It is said that Jagannath rode on a white horse and Balabhadra on a black horse.
 The legend has such a powerful impact on the Oriya culture that the simple mention of white horse-black horse evokes the imagery of Kanchi conquest of the God in devotees minds.

-On the road, Jagannath and Balabhadra grew thirsty and chanced upon a milkmaid Manika, who gave them butter-milk/yogurt to quench their thirst.
-Instead of paying her dues, Balabhadra gave her a ring telling her to claim her dues from King Purushottam.
-Later, Purushottam Deva himself passed by with his army.
-At Adipur near Chilika lake, the milkmaid Manika halted the King pleading for the unpaid cost of yogurt consumed by His army's two leading soldiers riding on black and white horses.
+On the road, Jagannath and Balabhadra grew thirsty and met a milkmaid Manika, who gave them butter-milk/yogurt Instead of paying her dues, Balabhadra gave her a ring telling her to claim her dues from King Purushottam.
+Later, King Purushottam himself passed by with his army.
+At Adipur near Chilika lake, Manika stopped the king for the unpaid cost of yogurt consumed by His army's two leading soldiers riding on black and white horses.
 She produced the gold ring as evidence.
 King Purusottam Deva identified the ring as that of Jagannath.
 Considering this a sign of divine support for his campaign, the king enthusiastically led the expedition.